Exact Spectral Function of One-Dimensional Bose Gases: MODEL

-where $c>0$ ($c<0$) stands for repulsion (attraction), and a dimensionless parameter $\gamma=c*L/N$ is introduced to depict the interaction strength \cite{Lieb}.
-Hereafter we are interested in the case of repulsive interaction.
-Inserting the BA wavefunction into Schr\"{o}dinger equation and omitting the unwanted terms, one arrives at the Bethe ansatz equations (BAEs)
+where $c>0$ ($c<0$) stands for repulsion (attraction), and a dimensionless parameter $\gamma=c*L/N$ is introduced for the interaction strength \cite{Lieb}.
+Hereafter only the repulsive interaction will be taken into account.
+With the help of the Bethe ansatz, solving the eigenvalue problem of the Hamiltonian (\ref{hamiltonian}) reduces to solving the transcendental Bethe ansatz equations (BAEs)